PyHDI/PyCoRAM/README.md

 PyCoRAM is yet another implementation of CoRAM (Connected RAM) memory architecture for FPGA-based computing.

 PyCoRAM generates AXI4 IP-core design from your computing kernel logic and memory access pattern descriptions.
-The generated IP-core can be used as a standard IP-core with the other common IP-cores together on vendor-provided EDK.
+The generated IP-core can be used as a standard IP-core with other common IP-cores together on vendor-provided EDK.

 PyCoRAM differs in some points from the original soft-logic implementation of CoRAM on existing FPGAs.